Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

+- Williams (6-8) gets the starting nod for the Nationals in his 27th start of the season.
+He has a 4.82 ERA in 130 2/3 innings pitched, with 99 strikeouts.

-- The right-hander's most recent time out came on Saturday against the Miami Marlins, when he went six innings, surrendering one earned run while allowing four hits.
+- His last appearance was on Sunday against the Miami Marlins, when the right-hander went seven innings, surrendering two earned runs while giving up five hits.

-- In 20 games this season, the 26-year-old has put up an ERA of 4.38, with 7.4 strikeouts per nine innings.
-Opponents are batting .256 against him.
+- In 26 games this season, the 31-year-old has a 4.82 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .279 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.